-"This state is exposed to tropical systems and many other natural disasters," said Russ Dubisky, a spokesman for the Insurance Federation of North Carolina (IFNC).
+"History has taught us that North Carolina is exposed to tropical systems and hurricanes," said Russ Dubisky, a spokesman for the Insurance Federation of North Carolina (IFNC).
 "Planning ahead is crucial to your safety, and it's a good routine for people to review their insurance policies well before a storm is imminent."